 Let’s now consider what makes an action a ritual as opposed to a routine.
 The difference is the care and intention behind the experience.
 While routines are actions that need to be done, such as bath time or making the bed, rituals are the more meaningful practices performed with a sense of purpose and enjoyment.
 Rituals are the individual formulas each family follows when celebrating events through the year such as birthdays, holidays, the first day of school or religious observances.

 I have heard it said that a pattern or way of marking a special day needs only be practiced twice in a row for it to become a family ritual or tradition.
 Often in children’s minds, twice is enough for it to be something they now anticipate.
 In our family, the Christmas ritual of lining up youngest to oldest and marching down to the tree has been practiced for over twenty years!

 Parents can build their family culture with rituals.
 When choosing what to incorporate as a family ritual, parents will consider personal beliefs, goals, values, dreams and priorities.
 The beauty of this is that each family will be unique.
 On a yearly calendar, rituals gift a bright sparkle marking special occasions and creates anticipation for an exciting change to daily rhythms and routines.
 Just as a house’s decor adds variety, interest and individuality, established family rituals gift special moments shining in the distance.

-As parents put into place rhythms, routines and rituals, they create family identity and the important sense of belonging for family members.
+As parents put into place, add, take away or let go of some practices as the family grows, rhythms, routines and rituals create family identity and the important sense of belonging for family members.
 Children feel loved and secure as these positive family bonds are built.
-The investment in quality time, communication, teamwork as well as an appreciation of each other is richly rewarded.
-When a house is filled with the warmth of family rhythms, routines and rituals, it is not just a dwelling that is created, it is a home.
+The investment of quality time, communication, teamwork as well as an appreciation of each other offers rich rewards.
+When a house is filled with the warmth of family rhythms, routines and rituals, what is created is not just a dwelling but a home.